 The CI of the fuel pathway applicant's product must be lower than or equal to the Lookup Table pathway CI.
 If the Executive Officer determines the product has an actual CI that is likely to be higher than the Lookup Table CI value, the applicant may apply for a Tier 2 pathway.

 Lookup Table Pathway Application Requirements.
-Entities seeking approval to report fuel transactions using the fuel pathways listed in 95488.1(b)(2)(A) through (F) (electricity generated from one of the zero-CI sources listed in 95488.1(b)(2)(A), smart charging or smart electrolysis, and all hydrogen Lookup Table pathways) must submit the fuel pathway applicant attestation letter pursuant to the requirements of 95488.8(a) and meet the following requirements:
+Entities seeking approval to report fuel transactions using the fuel pathways listed in 95488.1(b)(2)(A) through (B) (electricity generated from one of the zero-CI sources listed in 95488.1(b)(2)(A) and smart charging or smart electrolysis must submit the fuel pathway applicant attestation letter pursuant to the requirements of 95488.8(a) and meet the following requirements:

 The following information must be submitted with applications for the Lookup Table pathway for electricity generated from zero-CI sources and smart charging or smart electrolysis: